An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Introduction

+where $B$ is any ball in $\mathbb R^d$.
+Equality holds if and only if $\oo=B$. \item The \emph{Hong-Krahn-Szeg{o} inequality}\footnote{This “isoperimetric” inequality was first proved by Edgar Krahn in the 1920s, but the result was later largely overlooked, since in 1955 George Pólya attributed the result to Peter Szego.
+However, almost in the same years as Pólya’s paper, a paper by Imsik Hong appeared, providing once again a proof of this result.
+It should be noted that Hong’s paper was published in 1954, just one year before Pólya’s.
+For this reason, we refer to \eqref{HKS} as the Hong-Krahn-Szego inequality.
+We thank Mark S. Ashbaugh for these historical information (further details, and references to these classical works, can be found in \cite{d} and \cite[p.6]{hp}).} (see \cite[Theorem 4.1.1]{h} or \cite[Theorem 6.4.1 and p.6]{hp}) states that

 where $B^\wedge$ and $B^\vee$ are any disjoint balls in $\mathbb R^d$ of equal measure.
-Equality holds if and only if $\oo=B^\wedge \cup B^\vee$. \item \emph{The Freitas-Henrot inequality} (see \cite[Theorem 1]{fh}) states that
+Equality holds if and only if $\oo=B^\wedge \cup B^\vee$. \item The \emph{Freitas-Henrot inequality} (see \cite[Theorem 1]{fh}) states that

-where $B_\wedge$ and $B_\vee$ are any disjoint balls in $\mathbb R^d$ of equal measure.
+where $B^\wedge$ and $B^\vee$ are any disjoint balls in $\mathbb R^d$ of equal measure.
 Equality holds if and only if $\oo=B^\wedge \cup B^\vee$. \end{itemize}

+According to the classical book \cite{posz51}, these inequalities are commonly referred to as \textit{isoperimetric}, even though no perimeter appears in them.
+We follow this convention also here in this paper.
 The presence of the measure inside \eqref{FK}, \eqref{HKS}, and \eqref{FH} ensures that the inequalities are scale-invariant.
 An equivalent formulation of these inequalities can be expressed as the minimization of eigenvalues over open sets subject to a \emph{measure constraint}.
-Since these eigenvalues do not change by modifying the set in a region of zero capacity (here the capacity is the one associated to $H^1_0(\oo)$), the cases of equality (the so-called cases of \emph{rigidity}) stated above (as well as the results in this paper) should be understood, as usual, up to sets of zero capacity (see, for instance, \cite[Section 3.3]{hp}).

-While \eqref{FK} and \eqref{HKS} are well-known results, \eqref{FH} is more recent and some generalizations were proved lately in \cite{bhmp, bdo, chp, gl}.
+While \eqref{FK} and \eqref{HKS} are well-known results, \eqref{FH} is more recent and some generalizations have been proven since then in \cite{bhmp, bdo, chp, gl}.
 All these works provide alternative proofs of \eqref{FH}, which, apart for \cite{chp}, are based on properties of Bessel functions.
-By allowing more non-linear degrees of freedom, it has been found in \cite{n} that, for certain configurations, the optimal shape is not symmetric.
+By allowing more nonlinear degrees of freedom, it has been found in \cite{n} that, for certain configurations, the optimal shape is not symmetric, given by a pair of non-equal balls.
+It is worth noting that, for a \emph{fixed} $g\in L^2_{\text{loc}}(\mathbb R^d)$, the minimization problem

+is not only a different problem, but it is not fully clear for which functions $g$ an optimal shape exists (this will be indeed the subject of a forthcoming paper; see also Corollary~\ref{c.nonexistence} at the end of the introduction).

 Now, the equality \eqref{infg} also implies that a uniform lower bound (both with respect to the function $g$ and to the set $\Omega$) can be directly obtained \emph{via} \eqref{FK}.
 The situation becomes more interesting when one focuses on the double minimization problem